openstack/openstack-manuals/doc/admin-guide-cloud/source/database.rst

         - ``mysql``

       * - glance ID
-        - The ID of the guest image you just added to the Identity service.
+        - The ID of the guest image you just added to the Image service.
 You can get this ID by using the glance :command:`image-show` IMAGE_NAME command.
         - bb75f870-0c33-4907-8467-1367f8cb15b6